minecraft-addon-tools/minecraft-scripting-types/README.md

 ```

 If you need to declare additional methods or properties on your system, you can subclass `ISystem<T>` in order to pre-define the shape of your system.

+Note: although the demos from Mojang do this, we do not recommend it.

 ```typescript
 namespace Server {